Äynu language

-Äynu is a Turkic cryptolect spoken in Western China.
-Some linguists call it a mixed language, having a mostly Turkic grammar, essentially Uyghur, but a mainly Iranian vocabulary.
-Other linguists argue that it does not meet the technical requirements of a mixed language.
+Äynu (also known as Abdal) is a Turkic cryptolect spoken in Western China.
 It is spoken by the Äynu, a nomadic people, who use it to keep their communications secret from outsiders.

+The grammar of Äynu is mostly Turkic, essentially Uyghur, while its vocabulary is mainly derived from Persian and other Iranian languages.
+Some linguists call it a mixed language, but other linguists argue that it does not meet the technical requirements of a mixed language.